Wood Creek teachers deliver signs, love to students

-Teachers from Wood Creek Elementary School in Farmington Hills last Saturday delivered special greetings to the 310 students they love and miss.
+Teachers from Wood Creek Elementary School in Farmington Hills delivered special greetings last Saturday to more than 300 students they love and miss.

 Farmington Public Schools buildings closed in March to slow the spread of Coronavirus Disease 2019 (COVID-19).
 Teachers and students have been meeting online since then.